Senja Municipality

-Senja is a municipality in Troms og Finnmark county, Norway.
+Senja is a municipality in Troms county, Norway.
 It was established on 1 January 2020 when the municipalities of Berg, Lenvik, Torsken, and Tranøy were merged into one municipality.
 It is located in the traditional district of Hålogaland.
 The administrative centre of the municipality is the town of Finnsnes.
+Some of the notable villages in Senja include Å, Aglapsvik, Bjorelvnes, Botnhamn, Finnsæter, Fjordgård, Flakstadvåg, Gibostad, Gryllefjord, Husøy, Langnes, Laukhella, Lysnes, Medby, Mefjordvær, Rossfjordstraumen, Sandbakken, Senjahopen, Silsand, Skaland, Skrollsvika, Stonglandseidet, Torsken, and Vangsvik.

 The municipality includes all of the island of Senja, the smaller surrounding islands, and part of the mainland between the Gisundet strait and the Malangen fjord.

-The 1946 km2 municipality is the 40th largest by area out of the 356 municipalities in Norway.
-Senja is the 84th most populous municipality in Norway with a population of 14,738.
-The municipality's population density is 87.7 PD/km2 and its population has increased by 0.6% over the previous 10-year period.
+The 1946 km2 municipality is the 40th largest by area out of the 357 municipalities in Norway.
+Senja is the 83rd most populous municipality in Norway with a population of 14,894.
+The municipality's population density is 87.7 PD/km2 and its population has increased by 0.2% over the previous 10-year period.

 General information

-In March 2017, the Parliament of Norway voted to merge the municipalities of Berg, Torsken, Lenvik, and Tranøy.
+In March 2017, the Parliament of Norway voted to merge the municipalities of Berg, Lenvik, Torsken, and Tranøy.
 The new municipality was established on 1 January 2020 as Senja Municipality (Senja kommune).

+On 1 January 2024, the large Troms og Finnmark county was divided and the municipality became part of the newly re-created Troms county.